Clifford Hierarchy Stabilizer Codes: Transversal Non-Clifford Gates and Magic

 The model on this triangle region has a Hilbert space of a single logical qubit: \begin{lemma} The Clifford stabilizer model with the boundary condition has a single logical qubit. \end{lemma} \begin{proof} The state is generally labeled by the eigenvalues of nontrivial electric charge operators $e_{\rd},e_{\gr},e_{\bl}$, which characterizes the configuration of $\Z_2^3$ gauge fields on a space.
 On the triangle, the only non-contractible Pauli $Z$ string operator is the junction of electric charges $e_{\rd}, e_{\bl}, e_{\rd\bl}$ shown in Fig.~\ref{fig:triangle} (a).
 To see that this Pauli $Z$ operator can have nontrivial eigenvalues, let us consider the other topological operator formed by the junction of $m_{\bl}, m_{\rd}, m_{\rd\bl}$ as shown in ~\ref{fig:triangle} (b).
 This anti-commutes with the Pauli $Z$ operator, so the Hilbert space has a single qubit $\{\ket{0},\ket{1}\}$ labeled by the Pauli $Z$ eigenvalue.

 \end{proof}

 The automorphism symmetry $U$ preserves the boundaries: the unbroken gauge group for each of the boundaries at each boundary, $\Z_2^{\gr}\times \Z_2^{\bl}, \Z_2^{\rd}\times\Z_2^{\gr}, \Z_2^{\rd\bl}$, is invariant under the automorphism \eqref{eqn:automorphism}.
-One can also see that the Lagrangian algebra \eqref{eq:Lagrangian} is invariant under the anyon permutation \eqref{eq:anyonpermutation} induced by $U$.
-Thus the automorphism symmetry $U$ is a unitary operator on the Hilbert space for the space with boundaries, and it gives a logical gate on the logical subspace.
+Thus the automorphism symmetry $U$ generates a logical gate with boundaries.

 \begin{theorem} The automorphism symmetry $U$ in the Clifford stabilizer model with the boundary condition implements logical T gate. \end{theorem} The detailed proof is in SM Sec.~\ref{app:Tgateboundary}.
 To obtain the non-Clifford action, it is essential that in the presence of gapped boundaries, the logical operator $U=WV$ acquires boundary modifications \cite{Hsin2024:classifying}.
 For instance, on a square lattice with boundary conditions shown in Fig.~\ref{fig:trianglehamiltonian}, the logical operator is $U=WV$ with $V$ given by \eqref{eq:transversalCNOT}, and $W$ gets modified as